pyzoringo/Autoradiography-Timer/README.md

 Reason: On 3/21, I suggested that accessing DigitalWrite.vi and DigitalRead.vi too many time in short time, but I only fixed DigitalWrite.vi by adding flag.
 Try solution: Every DigitalWrite.vi and DigitalRead.vi in the while loop got WaitTime, 5ms for DigitalRead, and 100ms for DIgitalWrite.
 Result: seems OK for now.

+3/25/2016
+Adding bunch of waitTimeVI to stable the communication b/w LabVIEW and Arduino